 Who will handle customer service?

-People sometimes make the mistake of thinking that dropshipping is a completely automated business, and all they have to do is set it up, turn it on, and let the profits roll in.
+People sometimes make the mistake of thinking that dropshipping is a completely automated business and that all they have to do is set it up, turn it on, and let the profits roll in.
 Unfortunately, that’s not the case.
 You’ll still need to manage the business, including handling customer support, sales, and marketing.
 Your dropshipping supplier will sell you the product and ship it out for you, but everything else is up to you.

-How do I submit orders to suppliers?
+How do I submit orders to suppliers for dropshipping?

-Most dropshipping suppliers accept orders online through a portal or spreadsheets, and some will even allow you to place orders by email or over the phone.
+Most dropshipping suppliers accept orders online through a portal or spreadsheets; some will even allow you to place orders by email or over the phone.
 If you’re using an e-commerce shopping platform that works with dropshippers, there’s a good chance that you’ll be able to submit orders directly from the platform.

 How big is the dropshipping market?

-Global retail e-commerce sales are expected to reach $4.9 trillion in 2021 and grow to $6.4 trillion by 2024.
+According to market research, global retail e-commerce sales are expected to reach $4.9 trillion in 2021 and grow to $6.4 trillion by 2024.
 Dropshipping in North America alone now exceeds $36 billion and is estimated to continue to grow at a rate of more than 17% a year.
 By 2027, researchers expect dropshipping to be a $125 billion market in North America.

 Where can I find dropship suppliers?

 If you’re working with an e-commerce shopping platform, look to them for recommendations on suppliers.
 They want to keep you as a customer, so they’re only going to recommend suppliers they trust.
 If you’d prefer to find a supplier, performing a quick online search for dropshippers will bring up plenty of results, including many suppliers specializing in niche products.